 and the Indians attack and things start getting exciting.
 And let's not

 Being close to century old, STAGECOACH is definitely dated, but it's still an

-enjoyable watch and, at least for me, I got an even bigger kick out of
+enjoyable watch and, at least for me, I got an even bigger

 watching the cast and studying the filmmaking techniques than I did the story.